xvzc/skeleton.nvim/README.md

 -- we only need the filename because the template_path is pre-defined in the config
 ```

-# Configuration for fzf-lua user
+# Configuration for fzf-lua users
 Add below to your `fzf-lua` settings
 ```lua
 local skeleton = require('skeleton')